peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  code point, among other things.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD). <p>In the .NET implementation, this method is implemented as an extension method to any String object and can be called as
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD). <p>In the .NET implementation, this method is implemented as an extension method to any string object and can be called as
  follows: <code>str.StringToInput(offset, length)</code>.
 If the object's
  class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.</p> <p>In